thoughtspot/rest-api-sdk/sdks/typescript/ThoughtSpotRestApi.md

 # **createConversation**
 > Conversation createConversation(createConversationRequest)

-  Version: 10.4.0.cl or later   Creates a Conversation identifier to start an AI-driven conversation based on a specific data model.
-This API requires the metadata_identifier parameter to define the context for the conversation.
-Optionally, tokens can be provided to directly initiate the conversation.
+ Version: 10.4.0.cl or later   Creates a Conversation object to start an AI-driven conversation based on a specific data model.
+Requires at least view access to the metadata object specified in the request.  #### Usage guidelines  This API requires the `metadata_identifier` parameter to define the context for the conversation.
+You can also specify the tokens to initiate the conversation as shown in this example:  `\"tokens\": \"[tea],[sales],[type]\"`  If the API request is successful, ThoughtSpot returns the ID of the conversation.  > ###### Note: > * This endpoint is currently in Beta.
+Breaking changes may be introduced before the endpoint is made Generally Available. > * This endpoint requires Spotter - please contact ThoughtSpot support to enable Spotter on your cluster.

 ### Example